Best Book Formatting Software: 2023 [+ Format & Export Tips]

 1. Atticus

-Atticus is the best formatting tool on the market.
-This software is built to be a combination of the best parts of Vellum, Google Docs, and Scrivener, and can format beautiful ebooks and print books.
+So, with this in mind, Atticus was basically built to be a combination of the best parts of Vellum, Google Docs, and Scrivener, and can format beautiful ebooks and print books.
 To learn more about Atticus, you can read my full review of Atticus here.

-I thoroughly recommend Atticus for book formatting above Vellum because of the difference in price, as well as Atticus' upcoming features that will make it the best all-in-one tool for authors.
+I thoroughly recommend Atticus for book formatting above Vellum because of the difference in price, as well as Atticus' upcoming features that will make it the best all-in-one tool for authors and not just formatting.

 Other than the fact that Atticus is a newer software, and therefore not all features were immediately available at launch, there are literally no downsides to Atticus.
 It does everything Vellum can do and more.